Silver Airways: History

 On February 11, 2013, Victory Park Capital announced it had hired industry veteran Dave Pflieger to strengthen and grow the airline.
 On June 28, 2013, Silver Airways announced that it would cease Montana operations over the next few months.
 The announcement came on the heels of the Department of Transportation's (DOT) decision to eliminate subsidized service in two key Montana communities, Lewistown and Miles City.
 Service ended after the last flights on July 15, 2013, for Lewistown and Miles City.
 To ensure no interruption of service and a smooth transition for the flying public in the remaining Montana markets serviced by Silver Airways, Silver continued its operations in those communities until such time as the DOT awarded the routes to another airline and the new carrier started service to those communities.

-In September 2013, Silver Airways announced an expansion of its intra-Florida and Florida-Bahamas network.
+In September 2013, Silver Airways announced an expansion of its intra-Florida and Florida–Bahamas network.
 In 2013, Silver Airways was named one of the Top 10 Best U.S. Airlines in the Condé Nast Traveler's 26th annual Readers' Choice Awards.

 In the first half of 2014, Silver Airways made several network changes.
 It ended Beechcraft 1900 operations in Cleveland's EAS network.
 Then, Silver Airways closed much of its Atlanta network and redeployed its aircraft to other markets.
 In February 2014, the airline and its owners, Victory Park Capital, announced they had obtained up to $73 million in additional financing from GB Credit Partners, LLC, the investment management affiliate of Gordon Brothers Group and Crystal Financial LLC.
-In February 2014, Silver Airways announced it planned to exit its Cleveland Network, retire its Beech 1900Ds, and strengthen its core network and Saab 340B Plus fleet.
+Plans were also made to strengthen its core network and Saab 340B+ fleet.
 In March 2014, Silver Airways completed its first ever IATA Operational Safety Audit (IOSA).

 In May 2014, Silver announced a new partnership with JetBlue.
-In May 2014, Silver Airways announced it was a new stand-alone airline after the launch of its own independent reservations system, CEO Dave Pflieger described the airline as a hybrid carrier, part start-up, part turnaround, both independent and a partner to a larger airline (United).
-He also noted that it was "rationalizing" its fleet and network and "only flying where it makes sense", so the airline could not only meet but exceed guests' expectations and continue to grow the airline.
+In May 2014, Silver Airways announced it was a new stand-alone airline after the launch of its own independent reservations system.
+CEO Dave Pflieger described the airline as a hybrid carrier, part start-up, part turnaround, both independent, and a partner to a larger airline (United).
+He also noted that it was "rationalizing" its fleet and network and "only flying where it makes sense," so the airline could not only meet but exceed guests' expectations and continue to grow the airline.